hatchpay/hatch-masternode-tool/doc/deterministic-mn-migration.md

 transaction.

 **Here are the steps**
-1. Start Dash Core wallet and wait for it to synchronize with the network
+1. Start Hatch Core wallet and wait for it to synchronize with the network

 2. Send an update registrar transaction (**ProUpServTx**)

     2.1.
-Find an address in Dash Core you are going to cover transaction fees from.
+Find an address in Hatch Core you are going to cover transaction fees from.
 The address you choose, will be used as the **feeSourceAddress** parameter in next steps.
 To list addresses with their balances, execute the following command: